 What is a Meta Description?

-How do I write an outstanding meta description?
+How do you write a meta description?

 1. Accuracy and quality

-The primary concern for a quality meta description is always accuracy.
+The primary concern for a quality description is always accuracy.
 The summary should correctly describe the content and provide motivation for users to click this particular link.
 Keep in mind that just like the rest of your content, keyword stuffing or using only lists of keywords provides little context or helpful information for the user.
 This creates a poor user experience and will not encourage clicks.
 Meta descriptions should be snippets of high-quality content.

 2. Character limits